A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Introduction

-We make use of augmented reality as a key technical enabler for our implementation, which has shown promising results for human-robot bidirectional communication in various scenarios \cite{suzuki2022augmented, 10802282}.
-In this work, a head-mounted display tracks the user's hand and shares that information with the robot while also visualizing the intended grasping pose of the robot, which is adapted continuously to reflect the real-time adjustments of the robot motion towards the object.
-This visualization allows the user to understand what the robot is thinking, potentially acting accordingly, and has previously demonstrated better human-to-robot object handovers \cite{newbury2022visualizing}.
+Our approach is implemented through Augmented Reality (AR), which provides native hand-tracking capabilities.
+A head-mounted display tracks the user's hand and shares that information with the robot while also visualizing the robot's intended grasping pose, which is continuously adapted to reflect real-time adjustments in the robot's motion towards the object.
+AR has shown promising results for bidirectional human–robot communication \cite{suzuki2022augmented, 10802282}.
+In particular, the visualization of the robot's intended grasping pose has previously been shown to improve handover performance \cite{newbury2022visualizing}.

-To evaluate our approach, we completed a series of experiments that assess the resilience of the virtual model control interaction layer against various perturbations during human-to-robot object handovers.
+To evaluate our approach, we completed a series of experiments that assessed the resilience of the virtual model control interaction layer against various perturbations during human-to-robot object handovers.
 We have also conducted a human user study to validate the usability of our solution with different users and investigate the effectiveness of utilizing augmented reality as a bidirectional communication medium.